 Wholesale VoIP Termination Rates

-Many recent PABX systems can work with either PRI or SIP technology, so there may well be minimal need for hardware changes.
-Businesses organizing office telephone systems also have the option of choosing a hosted PABX in the cloud, which removes the need to buy and maintain telephony or computing hardware on-site.
+Many recent PABX systems can work with either PRI or SIP technology.
+So there may well be minimal need for hardware changes.
+Businesses organizing office telephone systems also have the option of choosing a hosted PABX in the cloud.
+This removes the need to buy and maintain telephony or computing hardware on-site.

 That said, quality of service (QoS) is an area of concern for many businesses that are considering switching to IP-based systems.
 Call quality with ISDN systems is high because it provides a dedicated channel for each call.
 SIP providers, on the other hand, have to ensure that there’s sufficient bandwidth on a shared line in order to ensure QoS for all IP-based telephone connections.